dryoni/ZeroSec/aws_safe_access/README.md

 - If -d argument is used the rule is removed a few seconds after initial SSH connection - Safer than VPN

-To refer to an instance you can write only partial data of: instance id, name, ip, state If there are mulitiple matching instances, a choice will be presented
+To refer to an instance you can write only partial data of: Instance ID, Instance Name, Public IP, State If there are mulitiple matching instances, a choice will be presented

 ### Examples: